navintkr/audio-rag-structured-unstructured-data/README.md

 For more details on ingesting data in Azure AI Search using "Import and vectorize data", here's a [quickstart](https://learn.microsoft.com/en-us/azure/search/search-get-started-portal-import-vectors).

+### 2.1 Use the SQL Scripts "data/structured" to load the data

 ### 3. Setting up the environment
 The app needs to know which service endpoints to use for the Azure OpenAI and Azure AI Search.
 The following variables can be set as environment variables, or you can create a ".env" file in the "app/backend/" directory with this content.
    ```